 You can dust the overnight French toast with powdered sugar, or just eat it plain.

 However you choose, just serve the French toast immediately.
-Do use real maple syrup–none of that fake corn syrup stuff, or a lovely fruit sauce.
+Do use real maple syrup–none of that fake corn syrup stuff.
+Or serve with a lovely fruit sauce, like this peach topping, or even this raspberry sauce which you’ll find in the recipe for these soufflè-like lemon ricotta pancakes.

 Overnight French Toast for an Easy and Delicious Breakfast the Next Morning